-The council has a partnership arrangement with Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (BNSSG CCG) for the provision of community and mental health services together with continuing and social care.
+The council has a partnership arrangement with Bristol, North Somerset and South Gloucestershire Integrated Commissioning Board (BNSSG ICB) for the provision of community and mental health services together with continuing and social care.
 This arrangement is made in accordance with section 75 of the National Health Service Act 2006 and any surplus or deficit generated is the responsibility of the respective partner to whom it is attributed.
 The partnership arrangement includes all income and expenditure relating to the Better Care Fund, whether funded by the local authority or by the NHS.
 Each of the partner authorities is responsible for managing the individual schemes for which they have lead responsibility.

 The council has reviewed the Section 75 agreements to determine which party has control over the services being delivered, in accordance with IFRS 11.
-As control of each of the elements of the Section 75 agreements resides with either the council or the CCG, it is considered that there is not a joint arrangement as defined in IFRS 11.
+As control of each of the elements of the Section 75 agreements resides with either the council or the ICB, it is considered that there is not a joint arrangement as defined in IFRS 11.
 Management has made a judgement that the appropriate accounting arrangement is sole control for all elements of the Section 75 agreements.
 Therefore, the Better Care Fund is treated as a non-pooled fund; each of the parties have chosen to contract with individual providers without reference to each other using their own sources of funding alone and it is for this reason that neither party considers they are operating a pooled budget.
+The Council's funding however includes the mandatory level of income required from the ICB to support Adult Social Care Services and income from the ICB to enable a single payment to be made to providers, for the purposes of reducing complexity for providers.